mikadosoftware/devmanual/docs/index.rst

 The SimpleCTO Dev Manual
 ========================

-This is a dev manual - a "how we do things around here" for a software development team.
-It is growing and under development, pretty much constantly.
-However from v.1.0.0 it is a viable document to use as a starting point for building a new team around, or changing the culture of an existing team.
+In the software industry a dev manual is a "how we do things around here" document.
+It details everything from the right way to format code and how to bring up new servers.

-We have multiple "themes", around which discussions, code examples and more are written.
-Start here and dive in.
+This Dev Manual covers such things, but importantly it is focused on how to form and bring up people - the teams themselves that do the every day coding and development.

+it is always a delicate balance - teams must have clear rules and common ideas on the right way to test their code - but it is harder to lay out rules on how to treat one another with respect.
+We layout ideas on team formation from FBI hostage negotiation to political activists.